KyleRego/KyleRego.github.io/collections/_software_development_notes/the-linux-command-line.markdown

 In contrast to Windows which has a separate file system tree for every storage device, Linux has only one regardless of the number of storage devices.
 Storage devices are "mounted" at specific places by the system administrator.

 Punctuation characters in Linux filenames should be limited to periods, dashes, and underscores (no spaces).
 There is also no concept of file extensions in Linux.
 Filenames that begin with a dot are hidden.
 To see them, use `ls` with the `-a` option.
 Filenames in Linux are also case-sensitive.

-## ls options

-The short options can be strung together preceded by a single dash (for example `ls -lah`).

-- `-l`
-  - Changes the output to the long format version
-- `-t`
-  - Sorts the files in the output by last time modified
-- `-a`
-  - Shows hidden files
-- `-A`
-  - Same as `-a` except skips `.` and `..`
-- `-S`
-  - Sorts the files in the output by file size
-- `-r`
-  - Reverses the order of files in the output
-- `-h`
-  - In combination with long format, shows file size in a more human-readable format
-- `-l`
-  - Changes the output to display all of the following in order:
-    - If the file is a file (`-`), directory (`d`), or symbolic link (`l`)
-    - The access rights
-    - The number of hard links
-    - The file's owner's username
-    - The file's group's name
-    - The file size in bytes
-    - The date and time it was last time modified
-    - The name of the file
-    - If it's a symlink, an arrow and a second filename

 ## Linux Filesystem Hierarchy Standard